You’ve got a name in mind for your business, project, or side hustle. The next step is simple: find out if it’s available to register.

 A domain name is your place on the internet.

-That’s why it matters to choose a name that feels right for what you’re doing — be that something brand-led, keyword-based, or just simple and memorable.
+That’s why it matters to choose a name that feels right for what you’re doing — be it something brand-led, keyword-based, or just simple and memorable.

 A domain name has two main parts you can register:

-☐ Then the Top-Level Domain (TLD) — this is the ending or extension, like “.co.uk”.
+☐ The Top-Level Domain (TLD) — this is the ending or extension, like “.co.uk”.

 123 Reg offers a choice of 400+ extensions, so you’re sure to find one that fits what you do perfectly.